dipendra-mule/conducky/website/docs/user-guide/cross-event-incidents.md

 ## Use Cases

 ### Multi-Event Responder
-- View all reports assigned to you across events
+- View all incidents assigned to you across events
-- Quickly assign yourself to new unassigned reports
+- Quickly assign yourself to new unassigned incidents
 - Track progress of investigations across multiple events

 ### Event Administrator
-- Monitor report activity across all managed events
+- Monitor incident activity across all managed events
 - Identify trends and patterns in incident reporting
 - Ensure timely response to critical incidents